MicrosoftDocs/sdk-api/sdk-api-src/content/p2p/ns-p2p-peer_invitation_response.md

 ### -field action

-<a href="https://docs.microsoft.com/windows/desktop/api/p2p/ne-p2p-peer_invitation_response_type_tag">PEER_INVITATION_RESPONSE_TYPE</a> enumeration value that specifies the action the peer takes in response to the invitation.
+[PEER_INVITATION_RESPONSE_TYPE](/windows/win32/api/p2p/ne-p2p-peer_invitation_response_type)a> enumeration value that specifies the action the peer takes in response to the invitation.

 ### -field pwzMessage